fommil/fpmortals/manuscript/under-review.md

 Nothing can help us mix arbitrary contexts in a `for` comprehension, because the meaning is not well defined.

-But when we have nested contexts the intention is usually pretty obvious yet the compiler still doesn't accept our code.
+But when we have nested contexts the intention is usually obvious yet the compiler still doesn't accept our code.

 {lang="text"}
 ~~~~~~~~
 scala> def getA: Future[Option[Int]] = ...
 scala> def getB: Future[Option[Int]] = ...
 scala> for {
          a <- getA
          b <- getB
        } yield a * b